MabundaMatimu-hum/Matimu-Portfolio/README.md

 ## Reflection on mock interview video experience

-Preparing for my mock interview was a valuable learning experience.
-I started by researching common interview questions and understanding what employers expect from candidates.
-To practise, I stood in front of a mirror and spoke to myself to build confidence.
-I also did a WhatsApp video call with my friend, where he acted as the interviewer and asked me questions like “Tell me about yourself,” “What is your greatest strength?”
-“What is your highest level of education?” and “Give an example of how you prioritise tasks.”
+The mock interview preparation experience was quite an educative one.
+I began by researching the interview questions that are typical and knowing what the employers want.
+I practiced in front of a mirror, talking to myself to gain confidence.
+I also made a video call with my friend through WhatsApp, where he was the interviewer and asked me some questions, such as "Tell me about yourself" and "What is your greatest strength?"
+What is the highest level of your education?
+And what is an example of how you set priorities in tasks?

-One of the most difficult parts was answering questions naturally without sounding memorised.
-I also struggled with confidence at first, especially when trying to explain my strengths clearly.
-However, practising multiple times helped me improve my communication and reduce nervousness.
+The most challenging aspect was to respond to the questions in a natural way without sounding like it was memorized.
+My initial confidence problem was also associated with an inability to discuss my strengths articulately.
+Nonetheless, rehearsing also enabled me to become a better communicator and conquer nervousness.

-Through this experience, I learned the importance of preparation, confidence, and clear communication.
-I realised that interviews are not just about giving correct answers, but about presenting yourself professionally and showing your personality.
-This exercise helped me feel more prepared for real-world interviews and improved my self-confidence.
+This experience taught me that it is important to be prepared, be confident, and communicate clearly.
+I understood that the interview is not only about the right answers but also about being a professional and demonstrating your personality.
+The exercise made me feel more ready in the real-life interviews, and I have enhanced my self-confidence.

 ---
 ## Reflection on GitHub Pages

-Using GitHub Pages for the first time was both challenging and rewarding.
-I deployed my site by creating a repository, by write markdown code on **README.md**, and enabling GitHub Pages through the repository settings.
-I linked it to the main branch so that my website could be published online and accessible through a public URL.
+It was a difficult but fulfilling experience to use GitHub Pages the first time.
+I used the command to deploy my site by making a repository, writing markdown code on README.md, and turning on GitHub Pages using the repository settings.
+I connected it with the main branch in order to have my site published online and available with a public URL.

-One of the main problems I faced was understanding how GitHub works, especially the difference between a repository and a live site.
-I also struggled with file structure and ensuring that my index file was correctly placed for the site to load.
-At some point, my website did not display properly because of incorrect file paths, which forced me to troubleshoot and fix my code.
+A significant issue that I encountered was the inability to comprehend the functionality of GitHub, in particular, the distinction between a repository and a live site.
+I also had a problem with the structure of the files and the correct placement of my index file to make the site load.
+There was also a time when my web site failed to load correctly due to incorrect file paths, and I had to troubleshoot and correct my code.

-Through this experience, I learned how to host a real website and the importance of organising files correctly.
-I also gained confidence in using version control and understood how developers share and deploy projects online.
-This process made me realise that GitHub is not just for storing code, but a powerful tool for building a professional online presence.
+This experience taught me how to create a real site and the need to properly organize files.
+I also learned to be confident with version control and how developers share and deploy projects on the internet.
+This process helped me to understand that GitHub is not only a place to store the code but also a strong tool to create a professional online presence.